How Investors Can Grab Better Returns for Computer and Technology Using the Zacks ESP Screener

 The Zacks Earnings ESP, or Expected Surprise Prediction, aims to find earnings surprises by focusing on the most recent analyst revisions.
 The basic premise is that if an analyst reevaluates their earnings estimate ahead of an earnings release, it means they likely have new information that could possibly be more accurate.

 The final step today is to look at a stock that meets our ESP qualifications.
-Trimble Navigation (TRMB) earns a #2 (Buy) zero days from its next quarterly earnings release on November 3, 2021, and its Most Accurate Estimate comes in at $0.61 a share.
+Kulicke and Soffa (KLIC) earns a #2 (Buy) 12 days from its next quarterly earnings release on November 17, 2021, and its Most Accurate Estimate comes in at $2.17 a share.

-TRMB has an Earnings ESP figure of 3.64%, which, as explained above, is calculated by taking the percentage difference between the $0.61 Most Accurate Estimate and the Zacks Consensus Estimate of $0.59.
-Trimble Navigation is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $2.17 Most Accurate Estimate and the $2.11 Zacks Consensus Estimate, Kulicke and Soffa has an Earnings ESP of 2.45%.
+Investors should also know that KLIC is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported